Chevalier, Tracy: *1962

 • Cunningham, Michael: A Home at the End of the World, 1990, ~340pp

 - Both novels explore how characters struggle to define themselves and find a place where they belong.
-They challenge conventional notions of family and emphasize how the past influences the present, either through memory or ancestry.
+They challenge conventional ideas of family and show how the past shapes the present through memory, ancestry, and personal history.

 • Foer, Jonathan Safran: Everything is Illuminated, 2002, ~110pp